-Sensual clarity as an expression of modern luxury.
+Sensual Purity as an expression of modern luxury.

 Flowing profile of perfect proportions.